MirisWisdom/HCE/spv3/legacy/launcher/lib/SPV3.Loader/doc/parameters.md

 ### Library

 The above parameters are implemented as a concrete type (`ExecutableParameters`), whose public properties represent the above parameters, with the following notes to consider:
 - toggle-type parameters are represented as booleans;
-  - however, `useff`, `use11`, `use14` and `use20` are represented by an enumerator;
+  - however, `useff`, `use11`, `use14` and `use20` are represented by an
+    enumerator;
 - argument-type parameters are represented as strings or nullable integer;
 - `-width` has been merged into `-vidmode` to remove redundancy.

 The type exposes a `string Serialise()` method.
-It retrieves the instance's property values as a concatenated string, which is accepted by the HCE process as a startup argument.
+It retrieves the instance's property values as a concatenated string, which is accepted by the HCE process as a start-up argument.
 For example:

 ```cs
 var parameters = new ExecutableParameters